maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 ## Dealing with units in Maxima functions, e.g. question variables and PRTs  ##

-The function `stack_unit_si_declare(true)` declares symbols as units as far as STACK is concerned.
+The function `stack_unit_si_declare(true)` declares variables as units.
 (Note the argument to this function is not used.)
 For example, this changes the TeX output of `m` to Roman \(\mathrm{m}\) and not the normal \(m\).
 (That units are displayed in Roman is lost to most students!).
 Note that the symbols are *only* declared to be units by using `stack_unit_si_declare(true)` first somewhere else in the question, or feedback variables.

-* `unitsp(ex)` is a predicate which decides if STACK considers the expression to represent a scientific unit.
+* `unitsp(ex)` is a predicate which decides if STACK considers the expression to represent a dimensional numerical quantity `stackunits`.
 * `listofnonunits(ex)` lists all variables in the expression `ex` considered not to be units however they appear.
 Use of this function autoloads `stack_unit_si_declare(true)`.
 * `listofunits(ex)` lists all variables in the expression `ex` considered to be units however they appear.
 Use of this function autoloads `stack_unit_si_declare(true)`.
-Also, you will need to use `stack_unit_si_declare(true)` in the feedback text itself.
+*  If you do not declare `stack_unit_si_declare(true)` in the question variables you may need to do so in the feedback text itself.

-The function `stackunits_make(ex)` takes the expression `ex` and, if this is a product of numbers and units it returns an inert function `stackunits` with arguments `stackunits(numbers, symbols)`.
-This might be helpful in the feedback variables field to separate units from numerical parts prior to building your own potential response tree.
+The function `stackunits_make(ex)` takes the expression `ex` and, if this is a product of numbers and units, it returns an inert function `stackunits` with arguments `stackunits(numbers, symbols)`.
+Note, symbols will include a mix of variables, and symbols which are considered to be units.
+Use of this function autoloads `stack_unit_si_declare(true)`.

+It might be helpful in the feedback variables field to separate units from numerical parts prior to building your own potential response tree.
+However, do not do the following.

+    n:float(100+rand(300)/10);
+    u:m/s
+    ta:stackunits_make(n*u)

+Instead just call `stackunits` directly

+    n:float(100+rand(300)/10);
+    u:m/s
+    ta:stackunits(n,u)

 If you regularly find yourself building a particular tree to test for some property please contact the developers who will consider adding this functionality to the core.
-Note, sybmbols will include a mix of variables, and symbols which are considered to be units.
-Use of this function autoloads `stack_unit_si_declare(true)`.

 The functions

     stack_units_units(ex);
     stack_units_nums(ex);

 try to split the expression into units and numbers, and the return the units and numbers found.
 If there are no numbers, `stack_units_nums(ex)` returns `NULNUMS`.
 If there are no numbers, `stack_units_units(ex)` returns `NULUNITS`.
 These are special tags, but note they are displayed by LaTeX as empty strings.
+(You could also use `first(args(ans1))` or `second(args(ans1))` respectively to access the numerical and units parts.)

 The function `stack_units_split` is deprecated.
 DO NOT USE.

 ## Custom units ##

+The teacher may want to use their own units.
+For example, the core `unit` package in Maxima does not include `mm` (millimetre), it is defined there as a word `millimetre`.
+This is one reason for creating our own custom units package.

 ___For advanced users and developers only___